elifesciences-publications/Luyckx_etal_2019/README.md

-# Code to reproduce analyses from Luyckx et al. (2019) and experiment files.
+# Code to reproduce analyses from [Luyckx et al., 2019, eLife] and experiment files.

 Structure:

 * Analysis
+  - Before running analyses, change the path names in 'Bandit_load' and 'Numbers_load'

   - Fig*: reproduces the mentioned figure
   - Preprocessing_pipeline_*: pipelines to preprocess raw EEG data
   - Other auxiliary files